langchain-ai/langchainjs/docs/docs/deployment.md

 - Do you deploy your backend and frontend together, or separately?
 - Do you deploy your backend co-located with your database, or separately?

+As you move your LangChains into production, we'd love to offer more comprehensive support.
+Please fill out [this form](https://forms.gle/57d8AmXBYp8PP8tZA) and we'll set up a dedicated support Slack channel.

 ## Deployment Options

 See below for a list of deployment options for your LangChain app.
 If you don't see your preferred option, please get in touch and we can add it to this list.